berpergian/SimpleCRUD_Phalcon/README.md

 # SimpleCRUD_Phalcon

-A Simple CRUD Website for my practice with PHP Phalcon Framework.
+A Simple CRUD Website for my practice with PHP Phalcon and CSS Boostrap Framework.

 ## Database
-You can use simple_phalcon.sql as your database or make your own database and edit the **/app/config/config.php**
+You can use STUDENT_DATA.sql as your database or make your own database and edit the **/app/config/config.php**

 ```
 'database' => [